 The objectives, set by the Intergovernmental Panel on Climate Change (IPCC), to keep the temperature rise below 2°C compared to pre-industrial levels, can only be achieved through a global strategy that combines the efforts of various actors: governments, businesses, the financial sector, and civil society

 Companies play a crucial role in the fight against climate change.
 Increasingly committed to identifying their GHG emissions, the initial step in any reduction strategy, companies are integrating climate action into their development strategies, often within the framework of CSR (Corporate Social Responsibility).
-However, these commitments are still too rarely grounded in scientific knowledge on the subject.
-The long-term objectives are often not aligned with the collective target of keeping global warming below 2°C.
+However, these commitments are still too rarely grounded in scientific knowledge.
+The long-term objectives are usually not aligned with the collective target of keeping global warming below 2°C.

-By committing to the Science Based Targets initiative, a company ensures that it sets objectives that are meaningful and fully aligned with its sector of activity and scientific recommendations.
+By committing to the Science Based Targets initiative, a company ensures that it sets objectives that are meaningful and fully aligned with scientific recommendations.
 A commitment to the SBTi fosters, in particular:

 Clear and measurable framework for achieving GHG reduction targets: The SBTi provides a structured approach to setting and achieving ambitious GHG reduction targets, ensuring that companies have a clear roadmap for their sustainability efforts.